tbarbette/npf-docs/docs/source/tests.rst

     RESULT-TX 28

 In that experiment, there was 30 packets received and 28 sent.
-However the operator also exported the throughput in `pps` every second.
+However, the operator also exported the throughput in `pps` every second.
-RX and TX are single value for the whole experiment's run.
+RX and TX are single values for the whole experiment's run.
 But there are 4 values for the THROUGHPUT that must stay associated with their TIME.

 .. tabs::